Black Lives Matter in Microbiology Bonus Posts: The Tuskegee Experiment!

 Today, we know this microbe has 1 million base pairs in its genome or about 25% of the size of the E. coli genome.
 With such a small genome, T. pallidum must rely on the host for many functions.
 We know this microbe is microaerophilic (likes low oxygen levels) and can escape reactive oxygen species.
 Reactive oxygen species include peroxides, superoxide, and hydroxyl radicals.
 These molecules are a part of our immune defense symptoms against infections and usually can trap or damage the unwanted microbe.

-Today and at the time, Treponema pallidum, was known to be transmitted through blood and bodily fluid, often as a result of sexual intercourse.
+Today and at the time of the Tuskegee Experiment, Treponema pallidum, was known to be transmitted through blood and bodily fluid, often as a result of sexual intercourse.
 The disease occurs in four distinct and exponentially horrifying stages; the first being the presence of chancre that disappears in a few weeks.
 In the secondary stage, symptoms manifest like a lot of diseases, such as fever, headaches, sore throats, and a rash.
 Mucous patches on the mouth, vagina, or anus, joint pain, and anorexia may also occur.
 This eventually leads to latent syphilis which is an asymptomatic stage.
 If you are unfortunate enough to reach tertiary syphilis, you can expect gumma, which are lesions on the skin and bones.
 In addition, bodily deformities, hefty cardiovascular complications including aortic regurgitations, coronary ostial stenosis, or saccular aneurysm are seen.
 Eventually, the whole neurological system breaks down, ultimately ending in death.

 Most importantly is that today we know, despite the dramatic manifestation of Treponema pallidum in humans, the disease is easily treated with penicillin.

 The cure for syphilis had been found and the victims of the STI no longer had to endure watching themselves or their loved ones go through the progression of the disease.
-Mothers no longer had to wonder if syphilis would be passed to their babies or if they would have another miscarriage or stillbirth as a result of the bacterium.
+Mothers no longer had to wonder if it would be passed to their babies or if they would have another miscarriage or stillbirth as a result of the bacterium.

-But this simple, effective and inexpensive treatment was never offered to the participants of the Tuskegee Study, not after WWII, not after the Nuremberg code was adopted, and not even after the Civil Right Movement or the assassination of Martin Luther King Jr. There were so many moments where these terrible researchers had the chance to save lives.
+But this simple, effective and inexpensive treatment was never offered to the participants of the Tuskegee Study, not after WWII, not after the Nuremberg code was adopted, and not even after the Civil Rights Movement or the assassination of Martin Luther King Jr. There were so many moments where these terrible researchers had the chance to save lives.
 In the end, 28 died directly from a syphilis infection, 100 from complications to the disease and at least 40 spouses also contracted the disease, which was then passed to their children.

-In the mid-1960s, Peter Buxton, a USPHS employee stationed in San Francisco heard about this "study".
+In the mid-1960s, Peter Buxton, a USPHS employee stationed in San Francisco heard about this "Tuskegee study".
 He was working as a venereal disease contact tracer, finding those who might have syphilis and asking them to get tested and treated.
 To him, this study mirrored that of the crimes of the Nuremberg Doctors so he wrote a report drawing on the similarities, begging the USPHS to put a stop to this appalling study.
 Many did not see the similarities to Nazi Germany studies and his plea was ignored.

 Whistleblowing is no small feat and often comes with severe consequences but sometimes even those who repeatedly try and blow the whistle are never heard.
 Buxton was not the only whistleblower on the Tuskegee Study throughout the years, just the only one who was loud enough and trusted enough to spark a public outcry.

-Bill Jenkins, a Black epidemiologist in the CDC, also tried to put a stop to the study.
+Bill Jenkins, a Black epidemiologist in the CDC, also tried to put a stop to the Tuskegee experiment.
 He also wrote a report but neither this nor Buxton’s reports would be what would bring the Tuskegee Study to a halt.
 Once more history will prove to us it is now what you know but who you know that ultimately decides your place in history.

 Buxton took a slightly different approach, writing to his superiors several times even trying to plead with politics.
 After the assassination of Martin Luther King Jr., Buxton stated: “The group is 100% negro.
 This in itself is political dynamite and subject to wild journalistic misinterpretation.”